3m1n3nc3/alisimbiPhp/README.md

 *5. Go to the .html file you created in step 3 and call the variable like {$good_music}.
 Your page specific html, css and javascripts should go into this file, you can add static content by just adding them here also without needing to create a variable*

 ### Global variables and templates
-*Any variable declared on the `index.php` file found on the root directory can be called from any other page*
+*-Any variable declared on the `index.php` file found on the root directory can be called from any other page*

-*Likewise any html, css, javascripts and static content declared in the `container.html` file found in the `templates/html` dir would be visible from any other page*
+*-Likewise any html, css, javascripts and static content declared in the `container.html` file found in the `templates/html` dir would be visible from any other page*